porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.docs.md

 | input               | ✅                                                                                     | ✅                                                                                           | ✅                                                                                          | ✅                                                                                           | ✅                                                                                     |
 | input data          | '1'                                                                                    | '1'                                                                                          | '1'                                                                                         | '1'                                                                                          | '1'                                                                                    |
 | input prevent       | ❌ (Number and other keys still typed when only this is prevented)                     | ❌ (Number and other keys still typed when only this is prevented)                           | ❌ (Number and other keys still typed when only this is prevented)                          | ❌ (Number and other keys still typed when only this is prevented)                           | ❌ (Number and other keys still typed when only this is prevented)                     |

+## Keyboard auto-suggest behavior

+### iOS Safari

+One input event is sent for each digit. `data: '1', data: '2'...`

+### iOS Chrome / Android

+One single input event is sent including all digits `data: '1234'`.